livepeer/LIPs/LIPs/LIP-treasury_contribution_percentage.md

 The discussion for this proposal in [the forum](https://forum.livepeer.org/t/livepeer-delta-phase-pre-proposal-sustainability-public-goods-funding-treasury-and-decentralization/2056/1) and community calls yielded quite a bit discourse and modeling on this topic, and there's clearly no value which will satisfy everyone.
 If you look at the average tax-to-GDP ratio of productive nation states, you'll see that it often falls at around the 10-25% range.
 Decentralized, blockchain based, digital communities should be more efficient than many beurocraticly-heavy nation states, however it could also be argued that Livepeer is more "pre-product-market-fit" than many nation states, hasn't achieved sustainability in terms of its fee market yet, and requires significant public goods funding to decentralize and enable many forms of contribution as the bootstrapping phase continues.

-While 12.5% proposed is a bit arbitrary, coupled with the `treasuryContributionCeiling` parameter it creates an automatic cutoff that will force the community to re-enable a rate above 0% should the treasury ever exceed this value.
+While 12.5% proposed is a bit arbitrary, coupled with the `treasuryBalanceCeiling` parameter it creates an automatic cutoff that will force the community to re-enable a rate above 0% should the treasury ever exceed this value.
 Further, because the `treasuryRewardCutRate` gets set to 0% when this occurs, any governance proposal to re-activate it can use a new rate, rather than it being required that the 12.5% be the only available value.

-As for the proposed value of the `treasuryContributionCeiling`, this represents a bit over 2.5% of the LPT in circulation.
+As for the proposed value of the `treasuryBalanceCeiling`, this represents a bit over 2.5% of the LPT in circulation.
 If the only source of LPT for the treasury were the inflationary LPT generated by the updates in this LIP, and none were ever distributed, it would take about 1000 rounds to meet this value.
 However, it is hoped there are additional sources of treasury contribution including grants, philanthropy, a portion of the grants node treasury, and even ecosystem programs run by proposers to the treasury, so in practice, this value would give the community confidence that the treasury can build up meaningful public goods funding for a year+ before it would be automatically cut off via the protocol.

 I will leave the modeling and guesswork of the representative $ value of this treasury based on LPT price outside of this proposal, because 1) we know that that swings with the markets and is unpredictable, and 2) these values can be easily changed via governance should the community wish to react to changing market conditions and evidenced based performance of the treasury.